1995parham-learning/1995parham-learning.github.io/content/Finance/Glossary.md

 ## Day Trader

 A day trader is a type of trader who executes a relatively large volume of short and long trades to capitalize on intraday market price action.
 The goal is to profit from very short-term price movements.
 Day traders can also use leverage to amplify returns, which can also amplify losses.

+Day traders employ a wide variety of techniques in order to capitalize on market inefficiencies, often making many trades a day and closing positions before the trading day ends.
 ## Margin and Marging Trading

 Margin refers to the amount of equity an investor has in their brokerage account.
 "To buy on margin" means to use the money borrowed from a broker to purchase securities.
 You must have a margin account to do so, rather than a standard brokerage account.
 A margin account is a brokerage account in which **the broker lends the investor money to buy more securities than what they could otherwise buy with the balance in their account**.